ryantsui1109/Easy_ADB_fastboot/README.md

 ## Supported platforms

-Linux and Windows are officially supported, for MacOS users, you can modify it and build it by yourself.
+Linux and Windows are officially supported, ~~for macOS users, you can build it by yourself.~~

 ## Install & Update